Choosing A University

 Here we break down the factors that are worth taking into consideration when making your university shortlist.
-If you're applying to university in the U.S, check out our Choosing The Right College section.
+If you're applying to university in the U.S, check out Choosing The Right College.

 Unless you already four or five specific universities in mind, location is a good way of starting to create a shortlist.
 Research the local environment of each university that interests you, and decide if it’s the sort of community you can see yourself living in over the next few years.